Caring for children in your own home

 - your responsibilities as a childminder

-You must attend a meeting before you can apply to become a childminder.
+You must complete the course and gain a certificate before you can apply to become a registered childminder.

 Email Childcare Registration Team